alanreidt/range-slider-component/README.md

 ##### API setOptions
 `orientation` option is closed for an *update*, as this operation requires repaint of a web-page.

-You can accomplish desired result by using *API create method*, instead.
+You can accomplish desired result by using *API create method* along with `'update'` event, instead.

 #### hasTooltips
 ##### API setOptions